sappelhoff/lndw2022/README.md

 This repository contains code for the LNdW 2022 at the Max Planck Institute for Human Development (MPIB) for the Adaptive Memory and Decision Making group (AMD).

-In 2022, this will happen on the 2nd of July.
+In 2022, the LNdW will happen on the 2nd of July.

+The repository is hosted on GitHub: https://github.com/sappelhoff/lndw2022 And it is mirrored on the ARC GitLab (internal only): https://arc-git.mpib-berlin.mpg.de/appelhoff/lndw2022

 # General overview